 When shopping for car insurance, insurers typically give you a quote for either a six-month policy or 12-month policy.
 Though you have the option to pay for your policy monthly, your premium is based on a six-month or annual term.

 Whether you get a six- or 12-month policy determines how long you are locking in a car insurance rate for.
 That means, your auto insurer can’t re-calculate your rates during this time.
 Any discounts that are applied will be good at least for the duration of that policy.

 Before you choose a car insurance policy, consider the benefits of a six-month policy versus an annual policy.

 The six-month car insurance policy is the most common.
 It allows your insurance company to re-calculate rates on a more frequent basis.
 On one hand, you could benefit from lower rates or new discounts being applied every six months.
 On the other hand, you could experience a rate increase.

-Reasons a six-month car insurance policy would be right for you include:
+A six-month car insurance policy might be right for you if: